nuxt/image/docs/pages/en/4.providers/imagekit.md

 ### `border`

-Add colored border to your images using modifier `border`.
+Add border to your images using modifier `border`.
+You can also set its width and color.

 ```html
 <nuxt-img